Monash-RNA-Systems-Biology-Laboratory/tail-tools/doc/differential.md

 Hint: In R, you can check how the coefficients of a linear model will be calculated using the `ginv` function from the libaray `MASS`, which computes the pseudo-inverse.
 (Fitnoise2 uses weighting of observations, which slightly modifies this for each gene.)

+### Example 2

+Say you had samples from three experimental groups, "group1", "group2", and "group3" and you wanted to know if there were any differences between the group.
+A suitable ANOVA-style test would be:

+    tail-tools test: test-output-dir pipeline-dir null: group1/group2/group3 alt: group2 group3

+From this our null hypothesis would be:

+    1      group1-rep1
+    1      group1-rep2
+    1      group2-rep1
+    1      group2-rep2
+    1      group3-rep1
+    1      group3-rep2

+and our alternative hypothesis would be:

+    1 0 0  group1-rep1
+    1 0 0  group1-rep2
+    1 1 0  group2-rep1
+    1 1 0  group2-rep2
+    1 0 1  group3-rep1
+    1 0 1  group3-rep2

+The two additional coefficients will be group2 minus group1 and group3 minus group1,
+group1 acting as a "baseline".
+Again, you can check this in R with `ginv`.

+### See also

 See the [Fitnoise](https://github.com/pfh/fitnoise) documentation for further details of the mathematics behind this.